Firefighter

 We are designing a home that has a 16' wide pond immediately below the bedroom egress window.
 We wanted to know if FD can access this window in case of fire and if so, how will they do it.
 The window is 5' higher than the top of the adjacent ground.

-Asked by Andrew almost 7 years ago
+Asked by Andrew about 7 years ago

 The typical ladder is 24 ft so if my math is correct it could be used as a bridge to get to rhe window but you would jave to measure the distance out.